sukaito94/campus-print-gateway-2/docs/database_schema.md

 # Database Schema

-The system uses MySQL for user accounts, password hashes, print jobs, and event logs.
+The system uses PostgreSQL for user accounts, password hashes, print jobs, quota/balance records, and event logs.

+PostgreSQL is treated as the persistent authority for account state and print job state.
+The Windows Helper must not directly access PostgreSQL.

 ## users